ktaylor63/southeast/site/content/articles/service-helps-sea-turtles-hit-by-florida-freeze.md

 A handful of U.S. Fish and Wildlife Service employees in the Panama City office helped rescue turtles over the weekend.
 They joined turtle-loving volunteers from Port St. Joe to Tyndall Air Force Base who waded into the Gulf to rescue the stunned and disoriented animals.
 Injured turtles, including those suffering from fibropapillomatosis, a virus that causes debilitating tumors, were also corralled and treated at Gulf World.

 Anna Clark and Jeff Schlafke, were painting a house in Cape San Blas, when they learned of the turtles’ plight.
-They quit working and set about saving the turtles, losing two days pay.
+They quit working and set about saving the turtles, losing two days pay

-“Anna wore these tiny tennis shoes that had to be wet -- and it was so cold out,” said Patty Kelly, a wildlife biologist in the Panama City office.
+“Anna wore these tiny tennis shoes that had to be wet &mdash; and it was so cold out,” said Patty Kelly, a wildlife biologist in the Panama City office.
 “Unbelievable.”

 {{< figure class="photo-center" src="/images/pages/jeff-schlafke-sea-turtle-rescue.jpg" alt="A man wearing a sweatshirt holding a sea turtle." caption="Jeff Schlafke holding a sea turtle.
 Photo by USFWS." >}}